nbryans/notipy/README.md

 # Notes
 Use `notipy.sendMailAsync(..)` to send mail in the background asynchronously.

-Send statuses are logged in `notipy.log`.
-The file to write the log to to can be changed in the `#Constants` section of `notipy.py`
+Send status are logged in `notipy.log`.
+The log file can be changed in the `#Constants` section of `notipy.py`

-To query the log through python, use `notipy.queryLog(5)` where the argument specifies the number of most recent log entries to retrieve.
+To query the log through python, use `notipy.queryLog(5)` where `5` specifies the number of log entries (most recent to least) to retrieve.
 This operation may be slow for large logs.

 In `sendMail` and `sendMailAsync`, there is an optional third parameter where you can specify a subject. *i.e.* `notipy.sendMail("to@address.com", "This is the message", "Custom Subject")`.
 The default subject is "Notipy Automail"